AErck/Minecraft/server-instructions.md

 10. Click the download to install.
 Save it to a `temp` folder on the desktop.
 11. Once installation completes, open the `temp` folder and move the files to the folder that contains your exported Twitch Profile.
-Note: Before launching, consider copying existing server files (config,server properties, whitelist, etc.) into the new server.
+Note: Before launching, consider copying existing server files (config,server properties, whitelist, options, etc.) into the new server.
 12. Ready to launch!
 Double click the `minecraft_server.1.XX.X` file to start the server.

-7. Next, install the Forge Server into that folder.
-Make sure to remove all client only mods from your mods folder.
-Client only mods might include HUDs, GUIs, custom loading screens, resource loaders, minimaps, or anything else.
-You will need to check with the specific mod pages to determine if it is client only.
-Zip up all of the files, including the mods, config, forge...universal.jar, minecraft...server.jar, and any other files you might include in your modpack like custom scripts.